namecoin/sockstrace/README.md

 ## Licence

-Copyright (C) 2022 Namecoin Developers.
+Copyright (C) 2022-2025 Namecoin Developers.

-sockstrace is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+SocksTrace is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-sockstrace is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+SocksTrace is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with sockstrace.
+You should have received a copy of the GNU General Public License along with SocksTrace.
 If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/)

-Namecoin is produced independently from the Tor® anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else.
+SocksTrace is produced independently from the Tor® anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else.

-## Security Risks and Precautions for Using sockstrace
+## Security Risks and Precautions for Using SocksTrace

-sockstrace is a tool that provides a ptrace-based sandbox for executing untrusted programs.
-While this can be an effective way to enhance security and reduce the risk of malicious processes accessing sensitive information, there are also potential security risks associated with using sockstrace.
+SocksTrace is a tool that provides a ptrace-based sandbox for executing untrusted programs.
+While this can be an effective way to enhance security and reduce the risk of malicious processes accessing sensitive information, there are also potential security risks associated with using SocksTrace.

 One of the primary vulnerabilities of the ptrace-based sandbox is that a malicious process could potentially escape from the sandbox by abusing multithreading and/or shared memory.
 While this is still more difficult to accomplish than escaping from an LD_PRELOAD sandbox, it is still a potential risk that should be considered.

 To mitigate this risk, it is recommended to implement a Linux Namespaces wrapper that drops any packets that don't go to the desired proxy.
 This solution can enhance security and reduce the risk of malicious processes escaping from the sandbox.
 However, it is important to note that implementing a Linux Namespaces wrapper may also have potential impacts on performance and usability.
 Users should consider these potential impacts when deciding whether to implement this solution.

-In any case, it is important for users to exercise caution when using sockstrace, particularly when running untrusted or potentially malicious programs.
-Clear and comprehensive documentation of potential risks and necessary precautions is essential for users to make informed decisions about using sockstrace and to ensure the security and integrity of their systems.
+In any case, it is important for users to exercise caution when using SocksTrace, particularly when running untrusted or potentially malicious programs.
+Clear and comprehensive documentation of potential risks and necessary precautions is essential for users to make informed decisions about using SocksTrace and to ensure the security and integrity of their systems.